Property valuation: What is looked at when valuing a home?

 If improvement works (e.g. extensions or conversions) have been carried out, relevant paperwork should prove all the necessary permissions and certificates were obtained, such as notices for extensions, planning permission and building regulations approval.
 This is particularly true for listed properties, which often need additional approval.
 Essentially, the more paperwork a seller can provide to show that works were carried out properly and the property is safe to live in, the better the valuation is likely to be.

 Finally, valuers will take into account any restrictions or lease elements that affect the use of a property.
 That’s things like rights of way across the land, shared driveways and ‘flying freeholds’.
 Leasehold flats can be more complex to value, due to the additional consideration of shared spaces, ground rents, service charges and lease lengths.
 If a lease has fewer than 80 years remaining, that can restrict borrowing, and some leases have ‘escalating’ ground rent charges that are predicted to cost a small fortune in years to come – both these factors can have a significant impact on the valuation.

-If you’re looking to sell your property, you can request a free, no obligations property valuation from us here.
-Our property experts cover everything you would expect from a property valuation and are specialists within Oxfordshire.
+If you’re looking to sell your property, you can request a free, no obligations property valuation from us.